 - Co-assessment discussion between your workplace supervisor and course assessor (unless your supervisor is a qualified assessor)

 Point of Difference: Students will be allocated as “clients” and taken through the whole FDR process from the first contact to developing a parenting plan in simulation and then have the opportunity to do the same process with simulated “clients” as the FDR.
 Real, experiential simulations not unrealistic role plays.

 As a guide we recommend that you allow a minimum of 8 hours a week for your studies – 3 hours for role plays and other interactive activities and 5 hours for coursework, reading and completing assessments.

-- Point of Different: Mediation Institute arranges work placement for students with Interact Support. interact.support and ongoing contract work with Interact Support is available once qualified.
+Point of Different: Mediation Institute arranges work placement for students with Interact Support. interact.support and ongoing referral work with Interact Support is available once qualified.

 Recognition of Prior Learning

 You may be eligible for recognition of prior learning for this qualification.
 Please see our RPL Kit for more details.
 RPL

 NMAS Accreditation as a Mediator

 You can complete the NMAS Mediator Accreditation Course with Mediation Institute if you require NMAS Mediator Accreditation to be eligible to enrol in the CHC81115 – Graduate Diploma of Family Dispute Resolution.